Ancient Times (when gods still walked the earth among humans)

 Lao Fu closed his eye.
 He did not know who was the owner of the palace but was grateful this was the place he ended up at.
 This bed was a lot better than being stuck sleeping on the wet, cold ground.

 No one is going to believe him about this place when he got home.
 Who had ever heard of shadows that could be independent beings that were able move things on their own.
 Definitely not a normal place.
-Can’t wait to see what happens tomorrow.
+No telling what might happen tomorrow.
 Maybe this is all a dream.
 Maybe I dying without knowing it in the storm and this is just my imagination?
 If so, this is not a horrible way to die.

 Finally, sleep overtook Lao Fu.
 He did not see the creature who stood over him, watching him sleep with eyes that glowed bright blue in the darkness.
 Not human eyes, but eyes that belonged to a mystical animal.

 Dreams soon came and with them was images of his daughter in the finest red silk bridal outfit with embroidered flowers all over it.
 Her long black hair pulled up into two long loops at the top of her head.
-He watched as she lifted white jade hair pin that had two pearl blossoms hanging from the end of them to place in her hair to hold the loops.
-Suddenly, a man’s hand covered her hand and assisted her with placing the pin in.
+He watched as she lifted hand to remove a white jade hair pin that had two pearl blossoms hanging from the end of them that was in her hair.
+Suddenly, a man’s hand covered her hand and assisted her with removing the pin.
+Her hair came tumbling down to her waist.
 The man leaned over to kiss her on the cheek.
 It was the governor’s eldest son, not the new young magistrate who had been romancing his daughter for last two months.
 Both wore the jade marriage rings on their middle fingers.
 So, his daughter had married the governor’s son.
 As the midst of dreams began to erased the vision of the couple, the jeweled hair pin started to glow until it was the last thing seen.
 Far away, a voice softly chuckled until the dream faded away and reality began to intrude into Lao’s consciousness.

 He placed two copper coins on the table as payment for the shelter and food.
 He picked up his bags and went to the door.
 As he was about to walk out of the room, a simple sandalwood box sitting on a shelf next to the door caught his eye.

 Curious, he opened the lid to see inside.
-A beautifully carved jade hairpin he had ever seen before laid on silk.
+A beautifully carved jade hairpin before laid on black silk.
 Its sparkling jeweled flowers winked at him with their reflected lights.
 It was best piece of craftsmanship he had ever seen.
 It was fit for royalty.
 A hairpin worthy only of the most beautiful woman of the world.
-In fact, it reminded him of his dream the night before with his daughter.
+In fact, it reminded him of his dream the night before of his daughter's wedding night.
 It was same hair pin that she used to hold her hair.

 The more he looked at it, the more he had to have it for himself.
 It was fate.
 It was meant to be his.
 That is why it was in his dream.
 He was meant to have it.
 Only the most beautiful woman in the world should wear such jeweled accessory and that was easily his daughter Li Yuan.

 His daughter Lin Yuan was the reigning beauty not just of their village but for the entire providence.
 Men would travel from far away for a single look of her.
 Only she could rival the beauty of the hair pin.
 On any other woman, the hair pin would be put to shame.
 Her radiance matched the radiance of the pin.
 It would be perfect for Governor’s future daughter-in-law.
-The gods sent him here just for this pin.
+The gods sent him here just for this.
+It was truly fate.

 In fact, it was a piece made to be worn as part of the bridal outfit.
 Wouldn’t Li Yuan be delighted him if brought this to her?
 Oh, she would be the envy of all the women in town.
 None would have a piece as nice as this.
 And if the dream he had was true, as the future wife of the governor’s son, she should be the owner it.